Search:

 Christian Science Board of Directors

 The Christian Science Board of Directors has five members—each with an equal voice in overseeing both the Church’s long-term direction and day-to-day operations.
-The current members are: Richard EvansBarbara FifeScott Preller, Mary Alice Rose, and Keith Wommack.
 All five board members are, first and foremost, Christian Science healers.
 That means they are all Christian Science practitioners, providing professional healing services to the public.
 Each is also a teacher of Christian Science (hence the "C.S.B." after each of their names), which means each one conducts an annual in-depth course of spiritual study.
 According to the By-Laws in the Church Manual, the Directors fill any vacancy occurring on that Board.
 Below are short bios for each Board member.

 Richard Evans, C.S.B. — Director